datajango/dev-docker-seed/README.md

 * Domain Name aliasing for testing
 * Unit tests

 I tried Vagrant and Virtual Box but quickly rejected it because it forced me to rebuild my images from scratch every time.
-I adopted Docker and Docker Compose as a way to quickly build up a fully containerized developmnet environment.
-Once I started down the Docker path, setting up a fully featured development envrionment became so easy that I was able include features I hold only dreamed about.
+I adopted Docker and Docker Compose as a way to quickly build up a fully containerized development environment.
+Once I started down the Docker path, setting up a fully featured development environment became so easy that I was able include features I hold only dreamed about.

-Make no mistake: Docker is the greatest thing to ever haoppen to software development.
+Make no mistake: Docker is the greatest thing to ever happen to software development.

 ## Running